 Further, a high DTI could be a sign that you’re not capable of managing your finances well, mortgage lenders consider it as a red flag.

-Some of the well-known permissible uses for a personal loan include starting a business, consolidating debt, financing a large expense, renovating your home, and paying medical expenses.
+Some of the well-known permissible uses for a personal loan include starting a business, an earnest money deposit, consolidating debt, financing a large expense, renovating your home, and paying medical expenses.